Dizziness Treatment in Atlanta, GA

 - We will examine your ear, nose, and throat.

-- Routine tests will be conducted, including blood pressure, nerve and balance function testing (rotational chair testing and posturography), and hearing testing.
+- Routine tests will be conducted, including blood pressure, nerve testing and hearing testing.

 - A CT or MRI scan of your head may be conducted.

 - Another test may be ordered, which is a special test of eye motion after warm or cold water or air is used to stimulate the inner ear— an ENG (electronystagmography) or a VNG (videonystagmography).

 - Blood tests or a cardiology (heart) evaluation may also be conducted in some cases.